 To support this project, I’ll be hosting a series of open online calls over the next year to co-develop and discuss revised principles, new proposals, and system guidance.
 These sessions will welcome technologists, designers, researchers, regulators, and community stewards from across the SSI and identity ecosystem.

-Please let me know that you’re interested in joining!
+Please let me know that you’re interested in joining us!

 🧭 Team Topics